Targeted therapies for breast cancer

 - Heart problems, for example, changes to your blood pressure or heart rhythm, or your heart muscle not working properly.

 Your doctor and nurse will explain your treatment in more detail and tell you about any likely side-effects.
-Tell your doctor or nurse if you don’t feel well or if any symptoms are troubling you.
+Always tell your doctor or nurse if you don’t feel well or if any symptoms are troubling you.

 For more information on targeted therapies and their side-effects, call our Support Line on 1800 200 700 or visit a Daffodil Centre.
 Read more about coping with side-effects.